 Being vigilant can protect your online property from pirates.

 Taking into account that different dictionaries define plagiarism in various ways as well as the ambiguity of the term itself one should agree that plagiarism involves a wider list of immoral actions than simple copy-paste or non-quoted citation.
 Even if you steal a concept or idea and explain it with your own words, it means that your thought is not original.

 When working with a team of writers, it is important to check from time to time for duplicated content.
 While it would be time consuming to check each piece, it is smart editing to check occasionally.

 Let your writers know you plan to check for plagiarism and that it will be random and hit every writer from time to time.
 This might be all a write needs to dissuade him from copying content from another site.

-Of course, make sure writers have a working knowledge of exactly what plagiarism is and how to avoid it.
+Of course, make sure writers have a working knowledge of exactly what plagiarism is and how to avoid plagiarism.

 Use Copyscape.
 However, you are very limited in what you can check for free.
 You will probably want a Premium account to really watch for copied content as outlined above in the section on Copyscape.

 Run the text through a plagiarism checker before you post it.
 A Google search for “plagiarism checker” will turn up multiple free options.
 Many are used by educators, but there is no reason you can’t also use it to check your freelance writers.
 Keep in mind that you can check a small portion if you are limited to how many words you are able to check for free.